Thank you for your interest in TechTown!

 - You are expected to exit the TBIC within 39 months of your admission into the program.

-Launch Detroit is a program of the Detroit Technology Exchange (DTX), a partnership between TechTown Detroit, Grand Circus, Invest Detroit, the Design Core Detroit, Henry Ford Innovation Institute, and NextEnergy.
+Launch Detroit is a program of the Detroit Technology Exchange (DTX), a partnership between TechTown Detroit, Grand Circus, Invest Detroit, the Design Core Detroit, and NextEnergy.
 The program is supported by the General Motors, Bank of America, Michigan Economic Development Corp’s Michigan Strategic Fund, and the New Economy Initiative for Southeast Michigan.

 DTX Launch Detroit is a highly intensive, 10-week accelerator program designed to help college students and recent graduates explore their entrepreneurial potential, while attracting and retaining talent in the city of Detroit.
 Launch Detroit runs from May 21 through Aug 8, 2019.